LimonHalder/bengali-rag-qa-bot/README.md

 * The system may retrieve less relevant or overly broad chunks, leading to generic or off-topic answers.
 * Lack of context reduces embedding precision, so similarity scores drop or the results become noisy.
-* To mitigate, one could incorporate query expansion, conversational history, or clarify ambiguous queries to improve retrieval focus.

 ---